This brief history of St. Peter's Cathedral is taken from a pamphlet that is made available to those who come to visit the church.

 In 1974, Canon H.M.D.
 Westin became the seventh Parish Priest and served until his retirement in October 1990.
 Aside from his spiritual and pastoral work as a dedicated priest, he is remembered for his founding of what is now the annual Atlantic Theological Conference.
 The "Need for a Catholic Voice in the Church Today" was the subject of the initial summer conference which Father Westin organized as part of the Cathedral's observance of its Patronal Festival in 1981.
 For 14 years the conference met under his leadership, and now continues to meet annually in one of the three Maritime capitals.
 The conferences are attended by clergy and laity who are concerned with current problems in the Church, and they have attracted scholars from most of the Anglican world.
 From these conferences sprang "St. Peter Publications" which has shown a steady growth since its inception.
 It publishes "A Canadian Church Calendar", Common Prayer Commentaries, a Sunday School curriculum, as well as numerous books, pamphlets and tracts.
 Each year, St. Peter Publications publishes a book containing the papers presented at the previous year's theological conference.
 For a number of years, St. Peter Publications produced a quarterly periodical, The Anglican Free Press.

-The present Rector of the Cathedral is The Rev'd Canon Peter Harris.
-Father Harris came to us from Nova Scotia in April of 1989.
-He served here for almost two years as Assistant Priest, before being appointed Rector at the end of 1990.
+The next Rector, The Rev'd Canon Peter Harris, came to us from Nova Scotia in April of 1989.
+He served for almost two years as Assistant Priest, before being appointed Rector at the end of 1990.
+Canon Harris continued as Rector of the parish until the end of November, 2014.
+The Rev'd David Garrett succeeded Canon Harris as Rector in December 2014.

 Before you leave this house of God, please say a prayer for those who built it, for those who maintain it, for all those who have worshipped here over the years, and for those who live and work in this city today.